MG-cpu90/assignment2/README.md

 ## Usage

-In order to run the application, open the "index.html" file inside the project root directory in the browser window.
+* In order to run the application, first clone the GitHub repository onto your local device
+* Then, open the "index.html" file inside the project root directory in the browser window.

 ## Difficulties and Shortcomings